cockpit-project/cockpit/doc/branding.md

 The `$ID` and `$VARIANT_ID` variables are those listed in `/etc/os-release`, and `$prefix` is usually `/usr`.

+Administrators can provide a custom local branding in `/etc/cockpit/branding/` (more generally, `$XDG_CONFIG_DIRS/cockpit/branding/`).
+If that directory exists, it is considered before the above directories.

 All of the files served from these directories are available over HTTP without authentication.
 This is required since these resources will be used on the login screen.